affiliate disclosure

 Important note on storage:

 The 100GB on the Plus plan sounds generous, but by default, backups are stored directly on the server.
-Depending on your database size, if you run multiple backups without cleaning them up, you can fill that space faster than you expect.
+Depending on your database size, running multiple backups without cleaning them up can fill that space faster than you expect.

 The $0.99 entry offer is genuinely useful if you want to test the service before committing.
-The $10/month renewal is competitive given what you get: NVMe storage, LiteSpeed servers, free migrations, and a bundle of free Pro plugins (covered below).
+The $10/month renewal price itself is competitive on paper: NVMe storage, LiteSpeed servers, free migrations, and a bundle of free Pro plugins (covered below).

 Performance: Real TTFB Data from SpeedVitals